CowClip: Reducing CTR Prediction Model Training Time from 12 hours to 10 minutes on 1 GPU: Additional Implementation Details

 \section{Additional Implementation Details}

 In this paper, ``K'' means $\times 1024$, so 1K means 1024 batch size.
+Following the common network setting~\cite{Guo2018DeepFMAE}, the dimension of categorical field embedding is 10, the depth of hidden layers for MLP is 3, and the number of neurons is 400 per layer.
+All models are trained with 10 epochs, and the final model is evaluated at the test set.
 The detailed learning rate, L2-regularization weights, and other hyperparameters are listed in Table~\ref{tab:hp1} and Table~\ref{tab:hp2}, square roots are round to four decimal places in practice.
 The hyperparameter $r$ is not sensitive, so we set it directly to $1$, and the choice of $\zeta$ is related to the initialization weight in the next paragraph.
 LR denotes the learning rate $\eta$, and L2 denotes the L2-regularization weight $\lambda$ (no L2-regularization is imposed on dense weights).
 All activation functions are ReLU~\cite{agarap2018deep}, and dropout~\cite{Srivastava2014DropoutAS} is not used as we do not see its improvement.
 For DCN and DCNv2, the number of cross-layer is 3, and we only adopt the cross-layer form from the DCNv2 paper.
 The CowClip method is performed on id vector embeddings (columns), but is not applied to LR method for DeepFM and W\&D, whose biases can be viewed as a 1-dimension embedding.
 For the continuous field, they do not involve in the wide or cross stream and are directly sent into the DNN stream.

 One technique to train with CowClip is that as the learning process of embedding becomes more smooth and stable, we can fix the learning rate for the embeddings and scale up the learning rate for the dense layer until the training process diverges for better performance.
 As the batch size grows beyond a threshold, the proposed scaling rule may face accuracy loss (8K for empirical scaling rules and 128K for the CowClip scaling rule in the Avazu dataset).
 In that case, we do a little hyperparameter fine-tuning by scaling some of the hyperparameters to twice or half of their supposed value.
 Basically, we increase the L2 $\lambda$ when the network is overfitting and increase $\zeta$ when the network is underfitting.
 These values are underlined in the table.